-With Enterprise Developer you can build, compile and debug ACUCOBOL-GT applications, Certain Compiler directives are provided to enable compatibility with some of ACUCOBOL-GT's language extensions, data files, and other behaviors.
+With Enterprise Developer you can build, compile and debug ACUCOBOL-GT applications.
+Certain Compiler directives are provided to enable compatibility with some of ACUCOBOL-GT's language extensions, data files, and other behaviors.

 There is also a modernization tool available that helps to locate and transform incompatibilities in your GUI and character mode projects, and makes them compliant in this COBOL system.
-This tool is available as an AddPack; see the Product Updates section of the SupportLine website (http:// supportline.microfocus.com) for details on the ACUCOBOL-GT to Visual COBOL Modernization AddPack.
+This tool is available as an AddPack; see the Product Updates section of the SupportLine website (http://supportline.microfocus.com) for details on the ACUCOBOL-GT to Visual COBOL Modernization AddPack.

 Users of this AddPack should also join the ACUCOBOL-GT Modernization community group.
-Through this group, you will have direct access to Micro Focus SupportLine, Technical Services, and Development staff members, as well as other users who are modernizing their code.
+Through this aroun you will have direct access to Micro Focus Support inc. Technical Services, and Development staff group, you will have direct access to Micro Focus SupportLine, Technical Services, and Development staff members, as well as other users who are modernizing their code.
 To join the group, first join the Micro Focus Community (community.microfocus.com) if you have not already done so, then provide your Community account name to your sales representative, who will request access on your behalf.
 You will receive email notification when you have been added to the group.

 After you have converted your application, you must run, license, and distribute your programs in the same manner as other Micro Focus programs.
-There is currently no clone of the ACUCOBOL-GT runtime known as wrun32 (Windows) or runcbl (UNIX).
+There is currently no clone of the ACUCOBOL-GT runtime known as wrun32.